 This month, one of the most important financial tasks that you need to accomplish is completing any necessary 1099 returns for your team, contractors, and company vendors.
 For many business owners, this can be a source of great stress, because of the tight deadlines and the fear of the huge penalties for doing them wrong.

-(If you just want us to take care of them for you – just book a call and we’ll take care of it!)
+(If you just want us to take care of them for you – just book a call to chat with us about how you can become a client and we’ll take care of it!)

 You will need to have a list of everyone that you paid throughout the year so that you can review it during this exercise.
 The easiest way to pull this report is from QuickBooks (assuming you have your records all updated in there).
 You can use the Expenses by Vendor Summary report (but you will want to double check this, because if you made an error and paid someone as a ‘customer’ then they won’t show up on this report.